How to Love Britain, Practically

 For me ‘loving my neighbour’ means responding to their needs and pointing them to Jesus.
 I’ve found that one of the best ways to show love is to take time to really LISTEN to people one-on-one.
 Sometimes God gives us opportunity to pray with them.
 This happened recently with my friend Sarah.

-When everyone had left I asked her about her sleep problems and then she opened up about her daughter.
+I asked her about her sleep problems and then she opened up about her daughter.
 She told me about a letter her daughter had written to her which had left her very hurt.
 I spent a long time listening to my friend pour out her pain.
 We talked about confronting her daughter which Sarah felt she couldn’t do.
 She didn’t want to see her and couldn’t forgive her either.